 To set up DVR streaming, follow the live streaming instructions and then see Wowza nDVR overview.

 - Use your player or the test players on the Video Test Players webpage to verify that you can play an unencrypted stream in the example MPEG-DASH player.
 The following is an example of the playback URL structure:

-Where [wowza-ip-address] is the IP address or domain of your Wowza Streaming Engine server, [application-name] is the name of your streaming application (either live or vod), and [stream-name] is the name of your stream (myStream).For nDVR, use the following playback URL structure:
+Where [wowza-ip-address] is the IP address or domain of your Wowza Streaming Engine server, [application-name] is the name of your streaming application, and [stream-name] is the name of your stream (myStream).For nDVR, use the following playback URL structure:

 Add and configure the EZDRM module in Wowza Streaming Engine Manager

 You must add the module to the application and then configure the module's properties.